vbaliga/vbaliga.github.io/_posts/2019-05-24-images-of-Brachyistius-aletes-California-Academy-of-Sciences.md

 With these photos (along with those for the other ~300 species), I was able to use geometric morphometric methods to show that cleaning promotes an elongate body shape, but really only among specialist cleaners [[full paper here](https://doi.org/10.1093/icb/icz030)].

-Among these two species, *Brachyistius frenatus* is a cleaner whereas we know too little about *B. aletes* to say whether it exhibits this behavior as well.
+*Brachyistius frenatus* is an occasional cleaner whereas we know too little about *B. aletes* to say whether it exhibits this behavior as well.
 With *B. frenatus* having a slightly more elongate body, the patterns in body shape we see in these sister taxa match our overall findings across cleaners.
 But, the differences between these sister taxa really aren't meaningful and there's a decent chance *Brachyistius aletes* may also be a cleaner!

 Thanks again to Dave Catania for supplying the three photographs included in this post!
-With any luck, these images will pop up on Google Images and can be of help to anyone else interested in this genus.
+With any luck, these will pop up on Google Images and can be of help to anyone else interested in this genus.
 And special thanks to Gary for providing me the surfperch phylogeny from his 2015 study - it came in handy for my comparative analyses!

 🐢